 CCSD strikes 5-year deal to stay with NV Energy

-According to the agreement, CCSD would promise not to leave NV Energy in return for cost savings.
+According to the agreement, the Clark County School District would promise not to leave NV Energy in return for cost savings.

 The Clark County School District and NV Energy have struck a deal that could save the district $1.5 million annually.

 The five-year agreement comes after a five-year deal reached between NV Energy and the city of Henderson last month.
-According to the agreement, CCSD would promise not to leave NV Energy in return for the cost savings.
+According to the agreement, CCSD promises to not leave NV Energy in return for the cost savings.

 The utility’s actions the following two years would depend on whether the Public Utilities Commission of Nevada approves NV Energy’s optional pricing program tariff, a pending, cheaper rate option for government entities and large, commercial customers.
 The program would charge a fixed rate based on costs from renewable resources — including six solar projects — instead of a variable energy rate.